-- He’s also not subject to long drying times and chill in a sweaty winter coat.
+- He’s also not subject to long drying times and chills in a sweaty winter coat.

-- Shorter coats won’t trap sweat, bacteria, and dirt, AKA the perfect storm for skin funk.
+- Shorter coats won’t trap sweat, bacteria, and dirt, AKA the perfect storm for skin funk and infections.

 - Trapped dirt can also cause rubs and sores on your horse.

 - Pastern dermatitis is less likely.
-For some pretty drastic photos of what this is, read this eye-opening article.
+Read this eye-opening article about EPD for some pretty drastic photos of what this is.

-- There was a preliminary study done, where horses were exercised in various stages of clipping.
+- A preliminary study was done, where horses were exercised in various clipping stages.
 The unclipped horses had an increased internal body temp while being exercised.
 Unclipped horses also had higher respiratory rates.

 - While this is normal to expect these higher numbers while exercising in a winter coat, it isn’t ideal for all horses.
 This can be taxing on a horse’s fitness, and it will increase the time needed for recovery after exercise.
 Not to mention getting all of the sweaty hair dry and clean!

 - So much to read about this here: https://www.ncbi.nlm.nih.gov/pmc/articles/PMC3427134/